dating prompt optimizer

 FAQ

-Any short written line you show on a dating profile: Hinge prompt answers, Bumble bio sections, Tinder bio text, or a combined mini-bio.
+Any short written line you show on a dating profile: Hinge prompt answers, Bumble bio sections, Tinder bio text, Grindr profile text, or a combined mini-bio.

 The goal is specificity and voice—hooks people can respond to.
 You should still tweak phrasing so it matches how you actually text.